microsoft/fluentui/rfcs/react-components/convergence/long-term-support-plan.md

 - MAINTENANCE = only critical bug fixes
 - EOL = frozen code, no changes possible

-#### Retire v7

-We should announce an end-of-life to v7.
-Proposed: June 30th, 2024.
-We would [lock the branch from any changes](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#lock-branch), disable and archive any build pipelines, and replace public documentation sites with a redirect to a notice that v7 is retired.

-Any partners wanting to continue using v7, should take a snapshot of the code and integrate it into their own repositories and build it.
+#### Get build to latest tooling and robust CI pipelines

+There is some work in progress to move to the latest verson of Nx and to [make the release pipeline more reliable](https://github.com/microsoft/fluentui/issues/27758).
+We want to have a build system that we know works before creating new branches; akin to having unit tests before refactoring code.

 #### Separate v0, v8 and v9 branches

+Proposed ETA: H1 or early H2 FY2025

 v7 is already in its own branch. v0, v8, and v9 are in the master branch which causes some confusion for developers<sup>1</sup>.

+> We need to be able to distinguish between the multiple projects and their multiple versions when creating branches, so the names are more than just the version number.

+> v-build is confident that we can create scripts to do the branching and most of the update work.
+This would allow us to cut branches quickly and have only a weekend day of unavailability.

-1. Create a v8 branch from master<sup>2</sup>
+1. Create a react-v8 branch from master<sup>2</sup>
 2. Create a northstar-v0 branch from master<sup>2</sup>
-3. Remove all v9 code from the northstar-v0, and v8 branches
+3. Remove all v9 code from the northstar-v0, and react-v8 branches
 4. Remove all v0 and v8 code from the master branch
 5. Update v8 components to take npm dependencies on compat components<sup>3</sup>.
 6. Update migration component<sup>4</sup> to take npm dependencies on v8 components
-7. Update v0, v8 builds to publish only v0, v8 components<sup>5</sup>
+7. Update northstar-v0, react-v8 builds to publish only their components<sup>5</sup>
-8. Update v9 build to publish only v9 components<sup>5</sup>
+8. Update master build to not publish v0 or v8 components<sup>5</sup>
 9. Update README.MD in each branch to cover its version and point to the other branches
 10. Update ADO pipelines to handle each different branch (triggers, builds, releases)
 11. Update ADO documentation for releasing each version